adi6409/finger_bot/README.md

 2. Modify the server.py to serve the static files from the `frontend/.next` directory instead of proxying to the development server

 3. Deploy the unified server behind a reverse proxy like Nginx with HTTPS enabled

+## Known Issues

+- Wrong WiFi password on setup will cause the device to not connect to the network.
+The user will need to reset the device and try again.